 NOTE 13: The order the SN sends the Secondary RAT Data Usage Report message and performs data forwarding with MN is not defined.
 The SN may send the report when the transmission of the related QoS flow is stopped.

 13. If applicable, a PDU Session path update procedure is performed.

+NOTE 14: The steps 7-13 can be performed multiple times for the following execution of subsequent CPAC, using the subsequent CPAC configuration provided in step 4.
+In step 7, the UE starts evaluating the execution conditions for the following execution of subsequent CPAC, instead of the execution conditions for the initial execution of subsequent CPAC.

 SN initiated intra-SN subsequent CPAC without MN involvement (SRB3 is not used)